alire-project/ada_spark_workflow/README.md

 For this demo project, we have a text file that contains a list of words, a dictionary.

-Resources should be placed in the `share/<CRATE_NAME>/` directory of the repository .
+Resources should be placed in the `share/<CRATE_NAME>/` directory of the repository.
 In addition, the following lines in the GPRbuild project file will make sure resources are installed with the library/application:
 ```ada
    package Install is
       for Artifacts (".") use ("share");
    end Install;
 ```

 To be able to read the resource files, one needs to get a path to the resource folder.
 However the location of the resources will not always be the same depending on installation path for instance.
-The Alire crate `resources` provides a easy way to solve this problem.
+The Alire crate `resources` provides an easy way to solve this problem.
 Here's how to use it:

  1. Add `resources` in the dependencies of you crate:
    ```console